SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/dimension.md

 - The element and the document root (`<html>`) must be positioned `relative` or `absolute`.
 If not, a warning is logged, and positioning changed to `relative`.

 *Note:*
 There is no native browser API to observe the position of an element.
-The observable uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to detect position changes.
+The signal uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to detect position changes.
 For tracking only size changes, use [`Dimension`](#dimension-signal) signal instead.

 **Example of observing the bounding box of the component:**